 He puzzled over it for some time.
-Then he went down in a cab and de-manded of the pawnbroker an explana-tion.
-The young man told him of the tion.
-The young man told him of the two lockets, exactly alike, left within an hour of each other on the preceding day, each pledged for \$10, each redeemed in of no social position exercised the privithe morning, and explanations how they must have been changed.
-The young man hoped that there was no harm done: emembered that the other locket was left by a "young woman;" really didn't remember what she looked like, and then went back to his work.
+Then he went down in a cab and demanded of the pawnbroker an explanation.
+The young man told him of the tree leakers avantly alike left within an the morning, and explanations how they lege of the commonwealth by shooting must have been changed.
+The young man hoped that there was no harm done; remembered that the other locket was left by a "young woman;" really didn't remember what she looked like, and then went back to his work.
 Frank returned home puzzled.
 It really didn't matter; it was only a chance purchase of a unique trifle in jewelry; he hadn't the remotest idea whose the initials were, but he was superstitious about it, and it troubled him.
 That the locket had a double in New York there could be no doubt, and so Frank resolved not to tell the story, but to wear the locket on his watchchain, in the hope that it would some time attract the attention of some one who could solve the mystery.

-"Mamma," cried Bessie the next day when, her confession made, she had redeemed her precious locket and was examining it, "Mamma, this is not my locket.
+"Mamma," cried Bessie the next day when, her confession made, she had redeemed her precious locket and was ex-amining it, "Mamma, this is not my amining it, "Mamma, this is not my locket.
 This is the other one.
-This is poor grandma's love token to her faith less lover come back to her grandchild; see, see," she rattled on in wild excitement.
-Mrs. Prayne looked sharply, saw the reversed initials, and was as excited in a moment as Bessie, Cousin Tom was dispatched to the pawnbroker's for information.
+This is poor grandma's love token to her faithless lover come back to her grandchild; see, see," she rattled on in wild excitement.
+Mrs. Prayne looked sharply, saw the reversed initials, and was as excited in a moment as Bessie, Cousin Tom was lispatched to the pawnbroker's for inmation.
 He learned but little more than Frank, and so the mystery was talked of and speculated upon for the next week.
 Grandma's love story was told over and over.
 Briefly it was this: Mary Emerson and Van Dyke Vedder were lovers years before.
 They exchanged lockets made for them.
-Vedder went sailing away out into the west and married, leaving grandma, then young and pretty, to soon console herself other lover and husband.
+Vedder went sailing away out into the west and married, leaving grandma, then young and pretty, to soon console herself with an other lover and husband.
 She always kept the locket and a warm spot in her heart, as every woman does for the man whom she once loved.
 But she never saw or heard of him again in life.
 Bessie received her blessing, her little fortune and the precious locket from grandma on her death-bed.
 And now, after fifty years and without a clew, the lockets were changed by some mysterious agency.

 Two months later Bessie and Frank met again at the Franklyns' pretty house at Newport.
 They had both forgotten the lockets, and soon forgot the world in each other.

 One summer evening Bessie promised to be his wife, and as two little white arms went up around his neck, Frank was guilty of a most unconventional proceeding.
 He actually was surprised out of taking immediate advantage of his newly-acquired privileges.
-Among the lace about Bessie's neck rested the other The love-tokens were lovelocket. tokens still.
+Among the lace about Bessie's neck rested the other The love-tokens were lovetokens still.

-Bessie told her grandmother's little omance, and the initials were explained to Frank, who exclaimed, almost with awe: "Van Dyke Vedder, the faithless lover of your grandmother, Mary Emerson, was my grandfather."
+Bessie told her grandmother's little romance, and the initials were explained to Frank, who exclaimed, almost with awe: "Van Dyke Vedder, the faithless lover of your grandmother, Mary Emerson, was my grandfather."

 In a handsome house in Fifth avenue there hangs upon the parlor wall a velvet case.
-In it are two lockets, each as like the other as can well be imagined-a cameo surrounded by an enameled snake with ruby eyes.
-Over them hang three golden balls.-New York Star.
+In it are two lockets, each as like the other as can well be imagined-a cameo surrounded by an enameled snake